-A pane of glass in your fireplace doors breaks.
-What’s the best solution...buying brand new set of fireplace doors or simply purchasing a pane of glass?
-Before you rush out and buy a new pane of glass.
+If a pane breaks on your fireplace doors, you have 2 options for replacement.
 Let’s take a look at what’s involved in replacing your glass so you can make an informed decision.

 Replacing a broken glass pane is obviously the least costly choice.
 According to M & M Glass Tempering Company located near Atlanta, GA, an average sized tempered glass pane to fit a set of fireplace doors retails for around $40.00.
 Sounds pretty good, right?
 But how will the pristine, new glass look compared to the old, worn glass panes it will sit next to in the door unit?
 If you stand back and take a look, it will probably be easy to see that one pane is not like the rest.
 Then there’s the process of ordering and installing the glass pane.
 Here are some points to consider: